Welcome to IMPDb!

 An interresting spot with two aircraft wearing the code RF°M. In the foreground, it's EP120 The second RF°M is a mock up.

-G-NKTH was already seen -only on the ground- in Battle of Britain in the far background, as at that time it was unflyable.
-Wearing a FAA paint scheme with the 7°L code, it can be only quickly seen in the background.
+G-BKTH was already seen -only on the ground- in Battle of Britain in the far background, as at that time it was unflyable.
+Wearing a Fleet Air Arm paint scheme with the 7°L code (880 Royal Naval Air Squadron, Fleet Air Arm, HMS Indomitable 1942), it can be only quickly seen in the background.
+Of course, this is anachronistic !

 Built in 1943 (c/n 72036), it was bought by The Fighter Collection of Duxford, in 1983.
 Put again in flyable status in 1989 and wearing the code XR°T.